The club is to be known as ‘The Flying Tin Cans’.

 4. EQUAL OPPORTUNITIES POLICY

-The group is fully committed to the principles of equality of opportunity and is responsible for
+The club is fully committed to the principles of equality of opportunity and is responsible for

 ensuring that no member or potential member receives less favourable treatment on the grounds of